 As students mature they will gain differently from learning at home.
 For example, Year 7 students will develop routines and good learning habits, Year 9s should be starting to work independently.

 The Year 7, 8, and 9 timetables are designed to nurture these skills using a variety of project tasks and shorter pieces of work.

 Students in Years 10 and 11 should expect to do at least 7½ hours of homework most weeks.
 These tasks will vary.
 There will be learning activities.
-All students will do some coursework (controlled assessment) over these two years.
-The coursework writing will normally be done at school, but preparation is likely to be done at home.
-These dates are shown on the KS4 coursework planner.
 As students begin to focus on exams, they will be preparing for them by reinforcing their knowledge and skills, and practicing exam technique.